Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Results and discussion

-In this and the following subsections we numerical results for the coupled electron and magnon dynamics due to the contribution of spin-flip electron-electron and electron-magnon (e-e-m) scattering processes combined with electron-phonon and magnon-phonon relaxation processes discussed in Sec.~\ref{methodology}.
-We first focus on the microscopic energy resolved distributions of electrons and magnons, as they result from the numerical solution of Eqs.~\eqref{e-m_n_k_up}--\eqref{df_em},~\eqref{df_ee},~\eqref{df_ep} and~\eqref{df_mp}.
-From these, ensemble averaged quantities are calculated, in particular the magnetization, for which the physics is discussed starting in Sec.~ \ref{subsec:spin-polarization}.
+In this and the following subsections we present numerical results for the coupled electron and magnon dynamics due to the contribution of spin-flip electron-electron and electron-magnon (e-e-m) scattering processes combined with electron-phonon and magnon-phonon relaxation processes discussed in Sec.~\ref{methodology}.
+We first focus on the energy resolved distributions of electrons and magnons computed from Eqs.~\eqref{e-m_n_k_up}--\eqref{df_em},~\eqref{df_ee},~\eqref{df_ep} and~\eqref{df_mp}.
+From these, ensemble averaged quantities are calculated, in particular the magnetization, for which the physics is discussed starting in Sec.~\ref{subsec:spin-polarization}.

-In an experiment, demagnetization is triggered by excitation with an ultrashort pulse.
-In order to capture some characteristics of an optical-pulse excitation, we will consider here an instantaneous excitation in the electronic system, which replaces the equilibrium distribution functions in each spin channel with hot Fermi-Dirac distributions at an electronic temperature of 2000\,K of the same density.
+In an experiment, demagnetization is triggered by excitation with an ultrashort pulse that deposits energy in the electronic system.
+In order to capture this essential characteristic of an optical-pulse excitation, we will consider here an instantaneous excitation in the electronic system, which replaces the equilibrium distribution functions in each spin channel with hot Fermi-Dirac distributions at an electronic temperature of 2000\,K of the same density.
 This process instantaneously creates ``hot'' electrons without changing the equilibrium spin polarization, i.e., the band structure, specifically the splitting~$\Delta$, is not changed by the excitation.
 The resulting ``hot'' distribution functions are characterized by a change of the chemical potential of roughly 27\;meV and a spin accumulation of $\zeta =\mu_\uparrow - \mu_\downarrow = 0.6$\,meV, where the chemical potentials refer to the ``hot'' Fermi-Dirac distributions with the same spin polarization as the equilibrium system.
 Below, we will also use fits by Fermi-Dirac and Bose distributions, respectively, in order to describe the energy and spin polarization by time dependent intensive quantities $T(t)$ and $\mu_s(t)$.
 However, the underlying distributions are computed dynamically and never assumed to be exact Fermi-Dirac or Bose distributions.